core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 These particular details concerning the GET request depend on the specific discovery action intended by the client and on application-specific means used to encode names of application groups and CoAP groups, e.g., in group URIs and/or CoRE target attributes used with resource links.

 The following provides examples of methods to discover application groups and CoAP groups, building on the following assumptions.
 First, application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), using the path segment "gp" as designated delimiter.
-Second, the name of a CoAP group is encoded as value of a CoRE target attribute "coap-gp".
+Second, the type of an application group is encoded in the CoRE Link Format attribute "rt" of a group resource with a value "g.\<GROUPTYPE\>".
 Third, a CoAP group is used and is identified by the URI authority grp.example.org:5685.

 * A CoAP client can discover all the application groups associated to a specific CoAP group.

-   This is achieved by sending the GET request above to the IP multicast address of the CoAP group, and specifying a wildcard as group name in the URI query parameter "href".
-For example, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/*", so that the query matches any application group name.
+   This is achieved by sending the GET request above to the IP multicast address of the CoAP group, and specifying a wildcarded name "g.*" as group name in the URI query parameter "rt".
+For example, the request can use a Group URI with path and query components "/.well-known/core?rt=g.*", so that the query matches any application group resource type.
+Alternatively, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/*", so that the query matches any application group resource and also matches any sub-resources of it.

-   Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of the specified CoAP group and of at least one application group associated to the CoAP group.
-That is, the client gains knowledge of: i) the set of servers that are members of the specified CoAP group and of any of the associated application groups; ii) for each of those servers, the name of the application groups where the server is a member and that are associated to the CoAP group, as well as the resources that the server hosts within such application groups.
+   Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of the specified CoAP group and have at least one application group associated to the CoAP group.
+That is, the client gains knowledge of: i) the set of servers that are members of the specified CoAP group and member of any of the associated application groups; ii) for each of those servers, the name of the application groups where the server is a member and that are associated to the CoAP group.

    A full-fledged example is provided in {{fig-app-gp-discovery-example1}}.

+   Each of the servers S1 and S2 is identified by the IP source address of the CoAP response.
+If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server i.e. to its respective unicast IP address.
+Alternatively the client may use the discovered group resource type (e.g. rt=g.light) to infer which resources are present below the group resource.

 ~~~~~~~~~~~

    // Request to all members of the CoAP group
-   Req: GET coap://grp.example.org:5685/.well-known/core?href=/gp/*
+   Req: GET coap://grp.example.org:5685/.well-known/core?rt=g.*

    // Response from server S1, as member of:
    //   - The CoAP group "grp.example.org:5685"